rancher/docs/content/rancher/v2.x/en/cluster-admin/tools/logging/syslog/_index.md

          ```
          openssl req -x509 -newkey rsa:2048 -keyout myservice.key -out myservice.cert -days 365 -nodes -subj "/CN=myservice.example.com"
          ```
-1. Enter your private key password.

-1. If you are using a self-signed certificate, you need to select the **Enabled - Input trusted server certificate** option and provide your **CA Certificate PEM** certificate.
-You can copy and paste the certificate or upload it using the **Read from a file** button
+1. Select whether or not you want to verify your SSL.
+If the **Enabled - Input trusted server certificate** option is selected, a certificate section is enabled.
+You can copy and paste the certificate or upload it using the **Read from a file** button.

+    * If you are using a self-signed certificate, provide the **CA Certificate PEM**.
+    * If you are using a certificate from a certificate authority, provide your **Trusted Server Certificate Chain**.